Field Description Language

 A by-option is a key-value modifier with the syntax <name> by <value>.

-Every by-option is available as a attribute of the Field.
-For example, we have a “sep” flag registed, we can get the value of separator from Field.sep attribute.
+Every by-option is available as an attribute of the Field.
+For example, we have a “sep” by-option registered, and we can get the separator from Field.sep attribute.

 Built-in by-options: